Registration

 • or use the re-enrollment application (available through your ENT account)

-• or use the University of Montpellier's initial application portal.
+• or use the University of Montpellier's first-time enrollment application.

-• or register directly with the IUT after submitting a request to iutn-inscription@umontpellier.fr
+• or enroll directly with the IUT after submitting a request to iutn-inscription@umontpellier.fr

 I am gathering the required supporting documents, including: my INE number, my CVEC certificate, my Parcoursup application number, eCandidat…